-In the Discipline-based Curriculum, the examination structure for 1st through 5th Semesters consists of three exams and a cumulative final course examination.
+In the Discipline-based Curriculum, the examination structure is detailed in each course syllabi.

-In the Integrated Curriculum, the exam structure for Module 1 in Semester 1 is similar to above, with a series of exams and a cumulative final exam.
-Semesters 2-5 each have two 8-week modules; each module will have three block exams and a cumulative final.
-To pass any module and advance to the next module requires meeting expectations in each of three key competencies: medical knowledge (numeric score), clinical skills (pass/fail), and the art of medicine (pass/fail).
+In the Integrated Curriculum, the examination structure is detailed in each module syllabi.
+To pass any module and advance to the next module requires meeting expectations in each of three key competencies: medical knowledge, clinical skills, and the art of medicine.